patriciosanchezh/shop/README.md

 Any of the last functions require the user to be logged in.

 An admin can also:• Create users.
 Users have the fields id, username (unique), email (unique), password, role and isVerified (which indicates if the user has a confirmation via 		email).
 All of them are required.
 By default, role = user and isVerified = 		False.
-In order to valid the authentication, an email is sent to verify 		the identity. • Delete users.• Update users.• List users.• Change admin status.
+In order to valid the authentication, an email is sent to verify 		the identity. • Delete users.• Update users.• List all users.• Change admin status.

-Main libraries used:
-1. Flask - API design and working with third party APIs
-2. Flask-SQLAlchemy - adds support for SQLAlchemy ORM.

 ## Prerequisites